 VOD & torrents

-Not only does Surfshark provide access to 15 localised Netflix versions, but it supports plenty of other video-on-demand (VOD) services as well.
+Not only does Surfshark provide access to 15 localized Netflix versions, but it supports plenty of other video-on-demand (VOD) services as well.
 This means Amazon Prime, BBC iPlayer, HBO, Hulu, CBS, and others.
 It also enables access to many other services normally censored in certain regimes.

 Downloading and uploading large files via torrenting clients is supported as well thanks to the servers of which most are P2P-optimised, although this is not very overtly advertised by the provider.
 There are also guides on the best torrenting practices.

 If you encounter any problems with the platform, make sure to go to the provider’s solid support site where you’ll find various helpful materials, be it setup guides, troubleshooting articles, frequently asked questions, and more.
-That said, the support website does lack some information (like more details about the NoBorders mode) and it could’ve been better organised in general.
+That said, the support website does lack some information (like more details about the NoBorders mode) and it could’ve been better organized in general.

 Should you still have issues, you can contact the always approachable customer support, and we do mean always.
 The live chat assistance is at your disposal 24/7, and you can also reach them via email through a contact form on the website.